Hedera-Lang-Learn/hedera/README.md

 #### Good to know's and Gotcha's

 Steps to add a new python package:
+Prequisite - Install pip-compile into your virtual env via this command `python -m pip install pip-tools`.
+[Documentation here](https://github.com/jazzband/pip-tools)

-1. Add package to `base.txt`
+1. Add package to `base.in`
 2. Note that the django container must be running before executing the next command.
 3. Run:
     ```
+    pip-compile base.in --output-file=- > hedera/requirements/base.txt
-    docker-compose exec django pip install -r hedera/requirements/local.txt
+    docker-compose exec django pip install <package>
-    docker-compose exec worker pip install -r hedera/requirements/local.txt
+    docker-compose exec worker pip install <package>
     ```
-    Note: Alternatively we could also rebuild the image for django and worker via these commands:
+    Note: Alternatively we could also rebuild the image for django and worker after running `pip-compile base.in --output-file=- > hedera/requirements/base.txt` via these commands:
     ```
     docker-compose build django
     docker-compose build worker
     ```
-4. Note/TODO: We will have to update how we run the exec commands with root in favor of a designated user.
+Note/TODO: We will have to update how we run the exec commands with root in favor of a designated user.
 Running the above exec commands will cause the following warning flag:
 ```diff
 - Running pip as the 'root' user can result in broken permissions and conflicting behaviour with the system package manager.
 ```